Website URL : http://www.ucu.org.uk/2296||

 On this page:

-The coalition government is committed to de-regulating the higher education sector in favour of private companies, creating what it calls a 'level playing field' for profit-making companies.
+The government is committed to de-regulating the higher education sector in favour of private companies, creating what it calls a 'level playing field' for profit-making companies.

 Budget blocks VAT tax break for private education providers